davidtucker/serverless-monitoring/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# Serverless Monitoring Sample

+This is a sample CDK stack that deploys a Lambda function.
+It is used to demonstrate how to leverage monitoring, logging, and tracing in the Serverless development learning path on Pluralsight.

 ## Useful commands